Orama-Interactive/Pixelorama/README.md

 - Just like onions, Pixelorama has a multiple layer system!
 You can add, remove, move up and down, clone and merge as many layers as you like!
 You can also rename them!
 - Scale, crop and flip your images!

-Make sure to read my blog post on Function(Overload) for more information! https://functionoverload590613498.wordpress.com/2019/08/18/i-made-my-own-sprite-editor-in-godot/
+Make sure to visit our website for more information! https://www.orama-interactive.com/pixelorama

 Download it as a stand-alone on itch.io: https://orama-interactive.itch.io/pixelorama